Workin' It Out

 BWIO helps participants:

-"Makin' It Work" is a 10-lesson training program designed to help offenders in transition from corrections to the community adjust more successfully to the world of work.
+"Makin' It Work" is a 10-lesson training program designed to help returning citizens who are transitioning from corrections to the community adjust more successfully to the world of work.

 Makin' It Work helps participants:

 - Understand how their own attitudes and perceptions have justified illegal actions in the past.